-While we do not have data for round 1 and cannot estimate the short-run effect on operating a non-farm family business, the likelihood of operating a non-farm family business decreased by seven percentage points in the medium run after the first lockdown (column 2).
+While we do not have data for round 1 and cannot estimate the short-run effect, the likelihood of operating a non-farm family business in the medium run decreased by seven percentage points after the first lockdown (column 2).
 However, the second lockdown did not impact family business in the medium run, even though this coincided with the drought.

-The first lockdown significantly decreased the likelihood of working at the same job as the prior round by about 8.6 percentage points (column 3), suggesting broader changes in the labor market.
+Given the overall decrease in market work, it is useful to understand whether individuals, who were able to continue work during the lockdowns, did so in the same jobs.
+The first lockdown significantly decreased the likelihood of working at the same job as the prior round by about 8.6 percentage points (column 3), suggesting broader changes in the labor market beyond only unemployment.
 The impact in the medium run is small, indicating that people remained in their new jobs after the end of the lockdown.
-These new jobs likely paid less than the pre-lockdown job, suggesting continued labor market difficulties in the medium run, which would also affect food insecurity.
+These new jobs likely paid less than the pre-lockdown job (I do not think we want to say this without any data), suggesting continued labor market difficulties in the medium run, which would also affect food insecurity.
 There is a small effect in the medium run following the second lockdown.
-However, we cannot establish whether this is because the second lockdown follows the same pattern as the first or because there is less movement than during the first lockdown.
+However, we cannot establish whether this is because the second lockdown follows the same pattern as the first or because there is less movement compared to the first lockdown.

 With workplace closures during lockdowns, we expect significant movement between sectors, and from employment to unemployment.
-Firings are likely in both the agricultural and non-agricultural sectors.
+Layoffs are likely in both the agricultural and non-agricultural sectors.
 To complicate the picture, some may resort to agricultural production, even if there is a lower return than their original job.
-Table 2, columns 4 and 5 show the relative risk of being in the agricultural sector and unemployed, respectively, versus working in the non-agricultural sector.
+Table 2, columns 4 and 5 show the relative risk of being in the agricultural sector and being unemployed, respectively, versus working in the non-agricultural sector.
 Not surprisingly, the short-run effect of the first lockdown is to significantly increase unemployment relative to being employed in the non-agricultural sector, with the relative risk of unemployment increasing by 11.6 relative to working in the non-agricultural sector.
-However, there also is a significant shift to agriculture work after the first lockdown: the relative risk of working in agriculture is 3.86 times higher than the relative risk of working in the non-agricultural sector.
+However, there was also a significant shift to agriculture after the first lockdown: the relative risk of working in agriculture is 3.9 times higher compared to working in the non-agricultural sector.
 The results suggest that while more people were becoming unemployed, there is also a significant switch to agricultural work to cope with the effects of the first lockdown.
-While the magnitude of the relative risk for unemployment declined to 2.8 times, the strong effect of working in agriculture persisted in the medium run, suggesting that people did not immediately shift back to non-agricultural work after the end of the first lockdown.
+While the magnitude of the relative risk for unemployment declined to 2.8 times, the strong effect on working in agriculture persisted in the medium run, suggesting that people did not immediately shift back to non-agricultural work after the end of the first lockdown.

 However, we do not find a higher likelihood of agricultural work in the medium run following the second lockdown compared to the non-lockdown periods, likely because the concurrent drought negatively affected the agricultural labor market.
 The lack of opportunities in the agricultural sector may also explain why individuals were likely to remain at the same job after the second lockdown (results from column 3).
-Overall, these results suggest that while individuals were able to join agricultural sector to cope with the effects of the first lockdown, the negative impact of the drought on agriculture meant that this was a less attractive coping mechanism during the second lockdown.
+Overall, these results suggest that while some joined the agricultural sector to cope with the effects of the first lockdown, the negative impact of the drought on agriculture meant that this was a less attractive coping mechanism during the second lockdown.

 4.3 Impact on Income